VolcanicArts/vrcosc.com/docs/V2/SDK/parameters.md

 For the first argument, I have an Enum named `MediaParameter`.
 This contains all the lookups for each of the parameters.
 As mentioned before, this is a nicer way of organising parameters so you don't have to worry about spelling the lookup correctly.

 Next is the name of the parameter.
-This name is the exact name it would be on the avatar (Note: VRChat sends out parameters using the `/avatar/parameters/` prefix but VRCOSC handles this for you).
+This name is the exact name it would be on the avatar.

 After that is the parameter mode.
 This is just used for safety to tell VRCOSC if a parameter can read from VRChat, write to VRChat, or both.